 Many Windows users may have the same issue on their computers.
 So how can you do that?
 According to Microsoft and professional administrators, there are basically two methods that can do the job - moving programs from C to another drive:

-It can save you a lot of time and effort to transfer programs from C drive to D drive in Windows 10.
 Install the 100% secure tool on your computer, and learn how to execute this task on your own with simple steps.

 Step 1.
 Run EaseUS Todo PCTrans on your PC

 Go to "App Migration" and click "Start" to continue.